ivangfr/spring-boot-activemq-mailpit/README.md

 - ### email-scheduler

-  [Spring Boot](https://spring.io/projects/spring-boot) Java web application that provides REST API and a web interface for sending emails immediately or scheduling emails.
+  [Spring Boot](https://spring.io/projects/spring-boot) Java web application that provides REST API and a web UI for sending emails immediately or scheduling emails.
 It uses [`ActiveMQ`](https://activemq.apache.org/) as the message broker to handle email scheduling and [`MailPit`](https://mailpit.axllent.org/) as a local SMTP server to capture and display sent emails.

 ## Project Diagram